hbchaney/hbchaney.github.io/_posts/2022-11-02-FreeCad-Modular.md

 ![assembled-case](https://github.com/hbchaney/Blog_pictures/blob/master/Modular_freeCAD/Clock_assembled.PNG?raw=true)

-The case is then assembled to yeild the final product to be printed.
+The case is then assembled to yield the final product to be printed.

 ### Conclusions